Customer intelligence for complex B2B revenue teams

 Role outcomes

-Closr gives AEs, managers, and revenue leaders a different view of the same account reality, so decisions stay aligned.
+Closr gives AEs, managers, and revenue leaders a different view of the same account reality, so execution stays aligned.

 AEDeal execution